Dan Keller's Perpetually-Under-Construction Home Page...

 HP's 200LX palmtop PC (it runs

-DOS!) and I still write HTMLby hand,
+DOS!) and I still write HTML

 spend too much time administering my network and a few dozen web sites,

-recite Bruce Borcherdt's Midas Niggard,
+Bruce Borcherdt's Midas Niggard,

-toured the Artificial Intelligence Lab
+Artificial Intelligence Lab

 and robotics workshops of MIT with my boyhood pal